EvotecIT/OfficeIMO/README.md

 This list of features is for times when you want to quickly fix something rather than playing with full features.
 This features are available as part of `WordHelpers` class.

-- [x] Remove Headers and Footers from a file
+- ☑️ Remove Headers and Footers from a file

 ## Examples